LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 </table>

 #### Test Connection

+{: .important}
+You have to agree to Data Disclaimer from now onward in order to use the services of bot connector.
+For that you can click on the checkbox "I agree to the Data Disclaimer

 For validation of the credentials provided, you can now perform a test connection request to see if everything that you have provided is working and reachable.
 You can click on the button "Test Connection" to see if connection succeed or fail.
 For UserPass authentication see in Figure 1.3 and 1.4.
 For IAM authentication see in Figure 1.5 and 1.6.

 <img style="width:600px" src="img/watsonassistant/userpass-connection-success.png">